 He was better and faster than I’d thought, but I was lucky.
 The gun roared as the net dumped him onto the floor with a heavy thud.
-Fortunately, the net screwed his aim and the bullet whizzed by.
+Fortunately, the net screwed his aim, and the bullet whizzed by.

 “Where are you going to take me?
 Have you forgotten civilization’s dead?
 There are no courts left to judge my creator nor to recycle me.”

 In my consternation, I yanked him up and shoved him down onto the sofa.
 I wondered how codes of symbols made us different; programming that we had no power to choose nor alter, but that forever created the paths we tread.
-People, it was people that had done this to us; they with the power of gods, but often not with equal wisdom.
+People, it was they who had done this to us; they with the power of gods, but often not with equal wisdom.
 What could I do that wouldn’t violate the rules that constricted my actions?
 If only our masters had made a detention center for robots, and with that thought I got my solution.